-The Northern District includes Four Seasons GC in Newport, Seed and Weed GC in St. Johnsbury, Granite Center GC in Barre, Burlington GC in Burlington, St. Albans GC in St. Albans, and Covered Bridges in Montgomery Center.
+The Northern District includes Four Seasons GC in Newport, Seed and Weed GC in St. Johnsbury, Granite Center GC in Barre, Burlington GC in Burlington, and St. Albans GC in St. Albans.

 The Central District includes Randolph GC in Randolph, Middlebury GC in Middlebury, Mountain Gardeners in the Mad River Valley, Rutland GC in Rutland, Springfield GC in Springfield.

-The Southern District includes Brattleboro Floral Arts and Garden Club in Brattleboro, Newfane GC in Newfane, Green Mountain Gardeners in Londonderry, Manchester GC in Manchester, Arlington GC in Arlington, and Bennington GC in Bennington.
+The Southern District includes Brattleboro Floral Arts and Garden Club in Brattleboro, Green Mountain Gardeners in Londonderry, Manchester GC in Manchester, Arlington GC in Arlington, and Bennington GC in Bennington.

 The Burlington Garden Club is designed to stimulate knowledge and appreciation of horticulture; aid in the protection of the natural environment; provide instruction in indoor gardening and floral design; and encourage and promote garden therapy, civic plantings, youth gardening and residential gardening.

 The Four Seasons Garden Club of Orleans County's purpose is to stimulate knowledge and a love of gardening; to aid in the protection of native trees, plants and birds; to encourage and to promote civic planting and the beautification of our homes.